tsmithv11/cheftracker/README.md

-# Count the number of scenes a person appears in in a movie
+# Count the number of scenes with a person using facial recognition

 _Note: This is very hacky and a work in progress_